Nothing at All (Santana song)

-"Nothing at All" is a song by Santana, released in the United States as the second single from their album Shaman in March 2003.
-The song features Musiq Soulchild singing vocals.
-It was written by Matchbox Twenty's Rob Thomas along with Cory Rooney.
-"Nothing at All" was produced by Rooney and Dan Shea.
+"Nothing at All" is a song by American rock band Santana, released as the second single from their 19th studio album, Shaman (2002), in January 2003.
+The song was written by Matchbox Twenty's Rob Thomas along with Cory Rooney and features Musiq Soulchild on vocals.
+Produced by Rooney and Dan Shea, the song charted only in Switzerland, peaking at number 74 on the Schweizer Hitparade.
 The music video was directed by Marc Webb, with the female lead played by Joy Bryant and the male lead played by actor Andre Warmsley.